How to Fix Your Wiper Fluid Spray Problem (Quick and Easy Fix)

 First, you have to make sure that the washer fluid reservoir is full.
 If there is no fluid coming out after refilling, you may have a clogged nozzle, blow a fuse, or the pump is broken and needs to be replaced.

-MORE: How to Change Wiper Blade?
+MORE: How to Change a Wiper Blade?

-Step 1: Check the Fuse
+Step 1: Check the Fuse.

 With the car parked in a quiet place, operate the window washer and listen for the whirring of the pump.